k4y0x13/CSF101-Programming-Methodology/src/unit5/1-space-time.md

 ## 1.2 Space Complexity

-Space complexity is about **ehow much additional memory an algorithm needs** to run as the input size increases.
+Space complexity is about **how much additional memory an algorithm needs** to run as the input size increases.
 It's not about the space taken by the input itself, but the extra space the algorithm uses.

 Think of it like this: When you're baking cookies, space complexity would be like measuring how many extra bowls, spoons, and baking sheets you need as you make more cookies.